Pride Family Zone

 June is National Pride Month, when we celebrate the strength, dignity, and achievements of people who identify as gay, lesbian, bisexual, transgender, and other gender-fluid designations (LGBTQ+), and with this community continue to make a stand for basic human rights.

 Why does Pride Month matter?
 Throughout history, LGBTQ+ people have faced discrimination, bullying, and even violence because of who they are.
 While LGBTQ+ people still face many obstacles today, they have greater rights and freedoms thanks in part to brave leaders like those celebrated during Pride Month.
 You can learn more in the exhibition from the Smithsonian’s National Museum of American History, Illegal to Be You: Gay History Beyond Stonewall.

 Visit this page throughout the month for craft activities, coloring pages, video performances, and more as we celebrate Pride.
 We are inclusive in our celebration and welcome families of all kinds to explore the contributions of LGBTQ+ communities to American art and culture.
-Since we can’t admire your creativity in person, please share a picture of your completed creations by using #SAAMFamilyZone on social media.
-We look forward to celebrating with you online.
+Show us your creativity!
+Please share a picture of your completed creations by using #SAAMFamilyZone on social media.

 - Cardboard tube (paper towel or toilet paper works well)

 - Ribbons, streamers or tissue paper in rainbow colors

 - Optional: Gems, glitter, stickers

 - Paint the cardboard tube and decorate with gems, glitter, or stickers, if you want

 - If using tissue paper, cut into wide strips.
 Cut ribbons or streamers to a length slightly longer than your tube.